lovit/KoBERTScore/README.md

 # Ko-BERTScore

-BERTScore using pretrained Korean BERT
+BERTScore using pretrained Korean BERT.
+This package provides re-implemented version of BERTScore.

 ## Install